-THEORY OF THIN PLATES AND SHELLS (ELECTIVE-I)
+THEORY OF THIN PLATES AND SHELLS (PROGRAM SPECIFIC ELECTIVE-I)

 Instruction 3 Hours per week

-Duration of Semester End Examination 3 Hours
+Duration 3 Hours

-Semester End Examination 60 Marks
+SEE 60 Marks

 CIE 40 Marks

 Credits 3

 Course Objectives: To enable the students to

 - 1. Understand the analysis of thin rectangular plates under pure bending and also the classical solutions to plate problems using Navier's and Levy approaches. - 2.
 Understand the analysis of axi-symmetric circular plates and know the application of approximate methods to rectangular plate problems. - 3.
 Comprehend the stability analysis of thin rectangular plates and know the thermal analysis of rectangular and circular plates - 4.
 Get acquainted with the classification of shells and analysis of thin shells using DKJ and Schorer's theories - 5.
 Understand the membrane theory of shell analysis and determining the stresses & displacements in shells of different geometrical shapes subjected to dead and snow loads.